tanya-54/Restaurant-Bot/README.md

 🛒 Ordering System – Place delivery or pickup orders with a smooth cart interface.

-💳 Secure Payments – Make secure payments through integrated gateways like Razorpay/Stripe.
+💳 Secure Payments – Make secure payments through integrated gateways i.e Razorpay.

 🚚 Real-Time Order Tracking – Stay updated on your order from placement to delivery.